-So they called Cousino Restoration and received help within 1 hour of the original call.
-Upon arriving to the facility, the Cousino Restoration team quickly ascertained that they would have to remove the walls due to the extensive water damage.
+So they called Cousino Restoration & Environmental and received help within 1 hour of the original call.
+Upon arriving to the facility, the Cousino Restoration & Environmental team quickly ascertained that they would have to remove the walls due to the extensive water damage.
 After drying the facility and repairing all of the damages—a project that cost $85,000—the occupants were then able to return to their rooms, unfettered and safe.

 Woodmore Local Schools System

 A few years ago, the elementary school in Woodmore Local Schools in Elmore, Ohio, experienced $650,000’ worth of water loss.